-In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2024 Series F-1 Bonds, the 2024 Series F-2 Bonds and the 2024 Series H Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2024 Series F-1 Bond, 2024 Series F-2 Bond or 2024 Series H Bond for any period during which such 2024 Series F-1 Bond, 2024 Series F-2 Bond or 2024 Series H Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2024 Series F-1 Bonds, the 2024 Series F-2 Bonds or the 2024 Series H Bonds, respectively, or a "related person," and (ii) interest on the 2024 Series F-1 Bonds, the 2024 Series F-2 Bonds and the 2024 Series H Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however, interest on the 2024 Series F-1 Bonds, the 2024 Series F-2 Bonds and the 2024 Series H Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the Code.
-In rendering such opinion, Bond Counsel to the Corporation has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation, the Mortgagors (as defined in the General Resolution) of the 2024
+In the opinion of Bond Counsel to the Corporation, under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2024 Series F-1 Bonds, 2024 Series F-2 Bonds, the 2024 Series G Bonds and the 2024 Series H Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), except that no opinion is expressed as to such exclusion of interest on any 2024 Series F-1 Bond, 2024 Series F-2 Bond, 2024 Series G Bond or 2024 Series H Bond for any period during which such 2024 Series F-1 Bond, 2024 Series F-2 Bond, 2024 Series G Bond or 2024 Series H Bond is held by a person who, within the meaning of Section 147(a) of the Code, is a "substantial user" of the facilities financed with the proceeds of the 2024 Series F-1 Bonds, the 2024 Series F-2 Bonds, the 2024 Series G Bonds or the 2024 Series H Bonds, respectively, or a "related person," and (ii) interest on the 2024 Series F-1 Bonds, 2024 Series F-2 Bonds, the 2024 Series H Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code, however, interest on the 2024 Series F-1 Bonds, 2024 Series F-2 Bonds, the 2024 Series G Bonds and the 2024 Series H Bonds is included in the "adjusted financial statement income" of certain corporations that are subject to the alternative minimum tax under Section 55 of the

-Series F Mortgage Loans and others in connection with the issuance of the 2024 Series F-1 Bonds, the 2024 Series F-2 Bonds and the 2024 Series H Bonds, and Bond Counsel to the Corporation has assumed compliance by the Corporation, such Mortgagors and the Mortgagors of the 2024 Series H Mortgage Loans with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2024 Series F-1 Bonds, the 2024 Series F-2 Bonds and the 2024 Series H Bonds from gross income under Section 103 of the Code.
+Code.
+In rendering such opinion, Bond Counsel to the Corporation has relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Corporation, the Mortgagors (as defined in the General Resolution) of the 2024 Series F Mortgage Loans and others in connection with the issuance of the 2024 Series F-1 Bonds, 2024 Series F-2 Bonds, the 2024 Series G Bonds and the 2024 Series H Bonds, and Bond Counsel to the Corporation has assumed compliance by the Corporation and such Mortgagors with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the 2024 Series F-1 Bonds, 2024 Series F-2 Bonds, the 2024 Series G Bonds and the 2024 Series H Bonds from gross income under Section 103 of the Code.